4ppolyon/Projet_spark_LSDM/README.md

 We then print the percentage of computational power lost due to maintenance.

 ### Question 3 : What is the distribution of the jobs/tasks per scheduling class?
+First, we did two different functions to compute the distribution of the jobs and tasks per scheduling class.
+The only difference between the two functions is on the way of isolate the jobs and tasks.
+For the jobs, we filter the data with the job name and for the tasks, we filter the data with the job id associated with the task_index.

+Why did we do that?
+- Because we have the possibility to have a job restart with another job id but the same job name.

+Well, now we clarify that we'll describe the job function with annotation for the task function.

+- We map the data as a key-value pair where the key is the job name (or the job id + task index) and the value is scheduling class.
+- We suppress the duplicates pairs by using the `distinct` function.
+- We count to keep the number of jobs (tasks) per scheduling class.
+- We compute the repartition of the jobs (tasks) per scheduling class by mapping the data as a key-value pair where the key is the scheduling class and the value is 1.
+- We reduce the data by summing the values for each key.
+This way we can count the number of jobs (tasks) per scheduling class.
+- We then print the distribution of the jobs (tasks) per scheduling class.

+To fully answer this question, we plot the distribution of the jobs and tasks per scheduling class with two histograms.
+We also plot the percentage of the jobs and tasks per scheduling class with curves.

 ## Results

 ### Question 1